- 8 thin veal cutlets, about 2 1/2 ounces each

 Parmesan And Spinach Pie

-Buttermilk Marinated Fried Chicken Salad With Buttermilk Parmesan Dressing
+Buttermilk Marinated Fried Chicken Salad with Buttermilk Parmesan Green Onion Dressing

 Smothered Veal Chops With Mushroom Gravy